 IN-SPIRE Video Tutorials

 All videos are in h.264 format and will either play natively in your browser or through the Adobe Flash Player.
 They can also be downloaded in QuickTime or Windows Media Video format.
-Most videos use IN-SPIRE 4.6, some are IN-SPIRE 5 only.

 - Creating a Visualization from a Google Search